Skip to main content

 6. While the eggs are baking, combine the maple syrup, Dijon mustard and apple cider vinegar in a bowl.
 Whisk well and set aside.

-7. Serve the Scotch eggs with the mustard maple sauce and top with Italian parsley.
+7. Serve the Scotch eggs with the maple mustard sauce and top with Italian parsley.

 Baked Scotch Eggs